keyboard_arrow_up

 Ball Valves

-Parts that control the flow and pressure of a fluid by using a spherical element to create a seal.
-Ball valves are used in critical high pressure applications that require a quick and easy shutoff.
+Parts that control fluid flow and pressure using a spherical element to create a seal.
+They are ideal for high-pressure applications requiring fast shutoff.

 Control Valves